The real problem: choosing a stock broker is harder than it looks

 Discount broker vs full service brokerage: when hand-holding matters

-A discount or online broker focuses on low fees, self-directed trading, and tools and platforms you run yourself.
-A full service brokerage adds human advisors, discretionary or semi-discretionary management, and more hand-holding at a higher cost.
+A discount or online broker focuses on low fees, self-directed trading, tools and platforms you run yourself.
+A full service brokerage adds human advisors or portfolio managers, discretionary or semi-discretionary management, more hand-holding at a higher cost.

 Step-by-step: using BrokerChooser to pick a broker intelligently